Skip to main content

 The color space of ID Map must be linear (uncheck sRGB in texture assets).

-- Separate materials and set ID Offset
+- Separate Materials and Set ID Offset

 There is a simple way, you can set different materials for different parts of the character, and set different ID Offset for each material.